 What is an O2O solution?

 O2O solution is often defined as an online to offline solution.
-Because this strategy allows a company to broaden its audience using a more comprehensive network of potential customers.
+This strategy allows a company to broaden its audience using a more comprehensive network of potential customers.
 Depending on the sector, the strategy can be used by businesses marketing to regional and even worldwide audiences.
 Companies with physical stores and eCommerce interfaces may create an audience from both platforms using O2O Commerce to expand their business or brand’s reach.

 Retailers were worried that because eCommerce companies offered products online, they wouldn’t be able to compete on price or assortment.
 Because stores have substantial operational expenses (workers, rent), they cannot provide a diverse variety.

 However, the reality is that 80% of customers will go to the store to buy when they have an item they want or desire right away.

 The goal of online-to-offline commerce is to raise awareness of products and services before a consumer visits a store to make a purchase.
 Home delivery, curbside collection, and allowing clients to submit purchases online or for in-store pickup are all options.

 Given that 87% of shoppers conduct online research before making purchases (up from 71% a year ago), directing even a small portion of their research to your offline store could result in significant revenue.